dbetke/parse-xml/README.md

 parse-xml
 ===============

-A work-in-progress for parsing an xsd file and creating a new defaults file for NEMAC's Multigraph.
+For parsing an xsd file and creating a new defaults file for NEMAC's Multigraph.